beamkenya/africastalking-elixir/README.md

 ## Configuration

 - Create a `dev.exs` file under the `config` folder in the root of the project if you do not have it. like `touch config/dev.exs` to setup configs for development environment i.e, sandbox credentials check sample configuration below.
-- Create a `prod.exs` file under the `config` folder in the root of the project if you dont have it. like `touch config/prod.exs` to setup `at_ex` configs for production environment i.e, live credentials check sample configuration below.
+- Create a `prod.exs` file under the `config` folder in the root of the project if you dont have it. like `touch config/prod.exs` to setup `at_ex` configs for production environment i.e, live credentials.
+It is recommended that you also add `tesla` configuration, at least for your live environment. check sample configuration below.
 - Copy the contents of `dev.sample.exs` into the `dev.exs` created above.
 - Go to [Africas Talking](https://account.africastalking.com/auth/register) to register for an account.
 - On signing up go to the `https://account.africastalking.com/apps/sandbox` to get an **api key**